Gabrli/EasyCNN/README.md

-# EasyCNN - Easy Creating and Visualizing CNN Model
+# LiteCNN - Easy Creating and Visualizing CNN Model

-EasyCNN is a Python library designed to simplify the creation, training, and visualization of convolutional neural networks (CNNs).
+LiteCNN is a Python library designed to simplify the creation, training, and visualization of convolutional neural networks (CNNs).
 It provides an intuitive interface for deep learning enthusiasts and developers who want to work with CNN models without the complexity often associated with neural network frameworks.

 ## Features